 Confirmation of a successful vasectomy can be obtained in a number of ways.
 Simple microscopy of the removed section of the duct is effective confirmation in most cases.
 Some people may opt to send the removed section to a laboratory for histological confirmation.
 Vasectomised hobs are also known as hoblets, and because the procedure doesn’t affect their hormones, it doesn’t affect their behaviour and nor does it make any difference to their characteristic musky odour.

-If you are looking to rehome a vasectomised hob please see our "Ferrets in Cheshire" or contact us on the details just below!
+If you are looking to rehome a vasectomised hob please click on 'Ferrets Looking for Homes' above!

 To find out about the main fundamentals when it comes to keeping ferrets as pets, your duty of care, and understanding their needs, we strongly recommend that you have a read through the RSPCA Ferret Information page which is full of key information, including: